JcxMendezz/JcxMendezz/README.md

 Enginner Systems, Developer and passionate about software and hardware performance, freelance work and customization.

 I am exploring new technologies and developing software solutions and quick hacks.
 I am studying Engineering Systems, working as a freelance, on personal projects, and exploring opportunities.
 I am learning about cloud technologies, tools, and libraries.
-I am researching how to seamlessly connect users, designers, front-end developers, and backend developers.
-Besides programming, I love sports, going to the gym, listening to music, and playing board games.
+I am researching how to seamlessly connect users, designers, developers. beside sports, going to the gym, listening to music, and playing board games.

 ```javascript
 const JuanMendez = {